-Here are 10 of the best places and top attractions in Sipalay which can be covered in a day tour or with an itinerary for 2 to 3 days.
+Here are ten (10) of the best places and top tourist spots in Sipalay which can be covered on a day tour or with an itinerary for 2 to 3 days.

 A public beach that has been a major come on to the wanderlust for its long stretch of ivory sand which makes for an excellent site for camping.
 Pitch your tent here for free while watching the fascinating sunset.
 Beside the beach is Sipalay Food park where there is a lineup of affordable grill and restaurant.
 Visit the food park at sundown for dinner and taste some of the city’s delicacy.

-It is yet another long stretch of sand, but sugary brown in color, that gives the right sweetness for those who love to find themselves in a quiet and secluded beach front.
-The beach is located at barangay Nauhang, outside the city proper, and can be reached by either going on a boat ride for 20 minutes from Poblacion beach (fare is P300 per boat) or by chartering a tricycle (for P100) from the town to brgy.
+It is yet another long stretch of sand, but sugary brown in color that gives the right sweetness for those who love to find themselves in a quiet and secluded beach front.
+The beach is located at barangay Nauhang, outside the city proper, and can be reached either by going on a boat ride for 20 minutes from Poblacion beach (fare is P300 per boat) or by chartering a tricycle (for P100) from the town to brgy.
 Nauhang where you can find small boats that will take you to the beach in a minute (the entrance to the beach is only a sight away) for P10 per person.
-You will be met by a mix of low to mid-range resorts – some offer a snorkeling and scuba diving activity (like Takatuka and Driftwood village resorts) which is a must-do while here because of the strong sense of marine life and underwater attractions at the coast of the beach.
+You will be met by a mix of low to mid-range resorts; some of these resorts can service a snorkeling and scuba diving activity like Takatuka and Driftwood village resorts which is a must-do while here because of the strong sense of marine life and underwater attractions at the coast of the beach.
 Sugar beach also faces the west and is suitable for a sunset experience.
 Give it a twist, hike up the hill and watch the sunset as it slowly dives deep down the horizon of a 360-degree Sugar beach view.

 PUNTA BALLO BEACH

-The beach is frequented by tourists not only for its kilometer strip of white sand and cool blue waters but also with its first class diving resorts that assemble as backdrop to its fine shores.
-Some of these diving resorts are Artistic Diving, Easy Diving, and Nataasan beach resorts.
+Punta Ballo beach is frequented by tourists not only for its kilometer strip of white sand and cool blue waters, but also with its first-class diving resorts that assemble as backdrop to its fine shores.
+Some of these diving resorts are Artistic Diving, Easy Diving, and Nataasan beach resort.
 The beach is another spot to grace the sunset.
 While going to its waters, be wary of the sea urchins that seem to form like gardens in the little holes of its seafloor.

 PERTH PARADISE RESORT

-The resort is on the same level when it comes to offering a fabulous view of the green mounds which Sipalay is known for.
-Yet, unlike Perth, Tinagong Dagat is cheap with only P30 as entrance fee.
-The resort is hidden, by which it gets the name “Tinagong” Dagat resort, but easily accessible from the main road of sitio Latasay, the same area where Perth Paradise is situated.
+Tinagong Dagat resort is on the same level when it comes to offering a fabulous view of the green mounds which Sipalay is known for.
+Yet, unlike Perth Paradise, Tinagong Dagat is more affordable with only P30 as entrance fee.
+The resort is hidden – by which it gets the name “Tinagong” Dagat resort – but is easily accessible from the main road of sitio Latasay, the same area where Perth Paradise is situated.
 The resort is composed of clustered islets that are connected by wooden footbridges.
 The first islet connected to the mainland offers a full view of the surrounding resort when you climb up to its top.
 Contact them at +63 920 902 2300, +63 917 304 1748.

 C VIEW HAVEN RESORT